 How Many Homes Have You Sold in the Past 12 Months?

 Figuring out how many homes an agent has sold in the last 12 months allows you to find a qualified individual with a consistent track record—and one who’s good at selling homes.
-On average, an agent should have sold between 30-50 homes during that period of time.
+On average, an experienced agent should have sold between 30-50 homes during that period of time.
 This gives you an idea of how successful a real estate agent is at reaching a deal for their clients.

 Do You Have a Network of Preferred Vendors?